 The case study of Barcelona School of Nautical Studies illustrates the benefits of a bottom-up approach to implement gender equality legislation.
 Fostering these knowledge-based actions at lower levels encourages practitioners to participate in the implementation of regulations in an active way.
 The incorporation of gender mainstreaming in teaching, as required by AQU Catalunya, from a bottom-up approach has proved to be an effective method to motivate and empower MET practitioners to transform their teaching practices in a more gender-sensitive way.
-This case study shows that, through a bottom-up implementation, teachers do not become simple passive receptors of decisions made higher up the administrative hierarchy but actors actively engaged in making decisions, practitioners require specialized gender-related teacher training.
+This case study shows that, through a bottom-up implementation, teachers do not become simple passive receptors of decisions made higher up the administrative hierarchy but actors actively engaged in making decisions and taking on responsibilities in their own context.
+Nevertheless, in order to make these informed decisions, practitioners require specialized gender-related teacher training.
 As some of the teachers themselves express in the surveys, this formal training is key to understand the implications of mainstreaming gender in teaching and to provide them with tools to transform their teaching practices accordingly.
-In sun, METIs should encourage and provide their teaching staff with specialized gender-focused training to facilitate a much-needed transformation in this area of knowledge.
+In sum, METIs should encourage and provide their teaching staff with specialized gender-focused training to facilitate a much-needed transformation in this area of knowledge.